GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools.md

 name: nga_pop_join
 width: 600 px
 ---
-The joined data classified using the graduated symbology for the population value.
+The joined data is classified using the graduated symbology for the population value.
 ```

 ## Table functions

 Table functions usually only involve a single data layer and are manipulating the attribute table.
-You can add new field, delete unwanted fields, or even calculate new field using the __field calculator__.
+You can add new fields, delete unwanted fields, or even calculate new fields using the __field calculator__.

 For a comprehensive overview on the attribute table's functionality and its purpose, you're invited to explore the [Wiki](/content/Wiki/en_qgis_attribute_table_wiki.md) article on it.